 Guests who are tired of walking can go back to the hotel from the samurai house by taxi (1.4 km) for about 750 yen or US$5.50.

-After breakfast, we transfer to Kanazawa Station by public bus to board the long-distance motor coach (11:08/12:25, 65 km) bound for Shirakawa.
-Seats and luggage storage space on the bus are guaranteed.
+After breakfast, we embark on a full-day excursion by public bus to Takayama and Shirakawa.
+Seats on the bus are guaranteed.

 Day 9/Tue: Kyoto (B)